whilo/sghmc-game/README.md

 # sghmc-game

+This is a web demo application for [SGHMC sampling](https://arxiv.org/abs/1402.4102).
+There is also some [reference code in matlab](https://github.com/tqchen/ML-SGHMC).

-Currently deployed for testing under https://replikativ.io/sghmc/, will move at some point.
+Currently deployed for testing under http://replikativ.io/sghmc/, will move at some point.

 ## Overview